Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_create_an_ip_acl/guide.en-gb.md

 ---
-title: IP ACL creation
+title: Cloud Disk Array - IP ACL creation
-excerpt: This guide shows you how to create an IP ACL to allow access to your Ceph cluster.
+excerpt: This guide shows you how to create an IP ACL to allow access to your Ceph cluster
 updated: 2025-04-28
 ---